 Achalasia is a relatively rare disease affecting about 1 in 100,000 people.
 It affects both adults and children.
 Men and women are equally affected.
 The exact cause is unknown.

-Achalasia is a chronic disease; most people suffering from this condition would tolerate the difficulty in swallowing and adjust their diet to take small portions or choose to have a liquid diet.
+Achalasia is a chronic disease; most people suffering from this condition will try to tolerate the difficulty in swallowing and adjust their diet to take small portions or choose to have a liquid diet.
 Some of them may become thin and malnourished with poor quality of life.
 Nevertheless, this condition is treatable.
 Speak to your doctors or contact us through this website, email or telephone for further details.

 Upper endoscopy is a common test used to examine the upper digestive tract.
-The procedure is usually performed in an out-patient setting.
+The procedure is usually performed in an outpatient setting.
 It involves insertion of an endoscope, which is a thin flexible tube with a camera at the tip, to allow for visual examination of the oesophagus and stomach.
 The procedure takes less than 10 minutes and is often performed under light sedation.
 It is very useful for excluding any tumour or blockage of the oesophagus.
 In achalasia, the esophagus will be wider than usual, and is sometimes filled with residual food (Fig. 1a and Fig. 1b).

 Fig 1.a Fig.1b

 This is the treatment for achalasia with no surgical incision required.
 The procedure is done endoscopically under general anaesthesia.
 The endoscope is inserted into the oesophageal lumen.
 A tunnel is created below the inner lining of the oesophagus all the way to the LES.
-The muscle fibres of lower oesophagus and gastric cardia are then divided endoscopically.
+The muscle fibres of the lower oesophagus and gastric cardia are then divided endoscopically.

 Endoscopic view of POEM.A: 2cm longitudinal incision is made.B: Submucosal tunnel is created leaving the underlying muscularis propria.C: Circular muscle is cut, preserving the outer longitudinal muscle layer.D: Clips are placed to close the initial mucosal layer.